Intro

 Many prophets but only a few records

-I wonder, was every prophetic word of the prophets we know about recorded in Scripture?
+I wonder, was every prophetic word of all the many prophets we know about recorded in Scripture?
 The Bible of course tells us that.
-Isaiah prophesied for more than 50yrs.
-That amount of prophesying wouldn’t fit in the book of Isaiah.

 Other full-time prophets, like Agabus, have only a sentence or two recorded in the Bible.
 Acts 21:10,11 … “a prophet named Agabus came down from Judea.
 Coming over to us, he took Paul’s belt, tied his own hands and feet with it and said, “The Holy Spirit says, ‘In this way the Jews of Jerusalem will bind the owner of this belt and will hand him over to the Gentiles’ ”.
 Beforehand, “… some prophets came down from Jerusalem to Antioch.
 One of them, named Agabus, stood up and through the Spirit predicted .. a severe famine would spread over the entire Roman world” (Acts 11:27,28) But the words of the prophecy weren’t added to Scripture.